pta19059/pta19059.github.io/Labs/AzureFrontDoorAPIMAppServiceLab1.md

 ## Create a Resource Group for your Lab

-Create a Resource Group and provide name,select the Region and your subscription to provision it.
+Create a **Resource Group** and provide name, select the **Region** and your **Subscription** to provision it.

 For this Lab we'll use **project-integration-001**.

 A **resource group** in Azure is a logical container that holds related resources for an Azure solution.

 These resources include virtual machines, databases, and virtual networks, among others.

-Resource groups help manage and organize resources based on their lifecycle and security.
+**Resource groups** help manage and organize resources based on their lifecycle and security.

 Once Finished to review all the tabs, **Click Review + create**.